cellravel/.github/profile/README.md

 # CellRavel (*Unraveling the Secrets of Cells*)

-Welcome to CellRavel!
-We are a community-driven initiative focused on exploring the fascinating world of bioinformatics, artificial intelligence, cancer research, and immunotherapy.
-Our goal is to unlock the mysteries of cellular behavior through bioinformatics and advance scientific understanding through cutting-edge research and collaboration.
+CellRavel is an emerging community-driven initiative focused on advancing education and research in bioinformatics, AI, cancer research, and immunotherapy.
+At this stage, we are an informal organization, operating entirely on a volunteer basis without generating any income.
+Our mission is to provide free, high-quality educational resources and promote collaborative research for the global scientific community.

 ## 🌱 What's Coming Up?